 I have been using the “Tabs” system below to teach my children to be in charge of their own responsibilities since 2011.
 I want to share it with you today because I know this chore system will do more for you than just help you teach your children to do chores.

 It’ll help you train, teach and parent in an effective and less stressful way.
 A chore system that works, and takes the burden of keeping track of chores OFF of mom, is a must.

-Before we walk through the step by steps of how to create this chore system, I’m going to give you the down-and-dirty version of what we’re doing here, so you can understand the purpose.
+Before we walk through the step by steps of how to create this customizable chore chart system, I’m going to give you the down-and-dirty version of what we’re doing here, so you can understand the purpose.
 You’re going to make a list of everything your child needs to accomplish in a day.

 From feeding the dog to homework, to dishes, to bed.
 You can include in this list anything and everything that you don’t want to have to say out loud.
 No list is too detailed.
 More is better.

 Then you’re going to make the list – large – and print it out.
 You’ll then laminate each responsibility and display it in a way that your child can see.
 Your kiddo will do the task, then “FLIP” the responsibility over so he can have a visual and physical representation that the chore or task is done.

 Lastly, you’ll make it known that all privileges cannot be had until his entire list is flipped over.
 Want to play outside?
 Are all your tabs flipped?
 Want to watch a cartoon?
 Are all your tabs flipped?
 Want to…. well, you get the picture.

 Why is this customizable chore chart system so much easier than others?
 Because each day is laid out and it’s EASY TO SEE when everything is done.
 As my kids have grown, I’ve tried different chore charts and ways to keep track of responsibilities.
 Everything else I’ve tried has some element that I am responsible for.